iansawicki/techscreens/metronome/README.md

 I eventually copied DB table schema INFO into GPT-4 and asked it to infer table relationships for me.
 This helped validate my assumptions.

-### Table Relationships Map
-Here's the schema and relationships description in Markdown format:

 ---

-# Relational Database Schema Diagram and Table Relationships

-Based on the given table structures, here is a possible relational database schema diagram and relationship descriptions for the tables:

 ### Tables and Relationships

 1. **Table: `customer`**